Donald Trump announces Bahrain and Israel to establish full diplomatic ties | DW | 11.09.2020

 The White House has steadily lobbied Arab Gulf states to open full diplomatic relations with Israel.
-Bahrain is now onboard alongside the UAE, President Trump claims more will follow.
+Bahrain is now onboard alongside the UAE, and US President Donald Trump claims more will follow.

 Bahrain became the latest Arab nation to agree to normalize ties with Israel.
 The move comes as part of a broader diplomatic push by US President Donald Trump and his administration to fully integrate the Jewish state into the Middle East.